 Do: Take a bath.
 Budapest has long been known for its magnificent thermal pools; Gellért and Széchenyi baths are two of the best.

 Stay: The sleek but affordable Soho Boutique Hotel is perfectly located for Budapest’s two train stations, and the best of the city’s nightlife.

-It’s undeniably one of the most spectacular journeys in Europe, passing through some of the Highlands’ most glorious landscapes, be they carpeted with snow in winter or dotted with wildflowers come spring.
+It’s undeniably one of the most spectacular journeys in Europe, passing through some of the

 Do: Allow yourself at least three days to explore Scotland’s rugged beauty.
 The adventurous can use “outdoor capital” Fort William as a base to climb Ben Nevis, Britain’s highest peak.